isomerpages/moe-punggolsec/_academic-subjects/Science.md

-This year, nine students from Sec 4A & 4E, and five students from Sec 3D, participated and nine of them received honourable mention.
+This year, nine students from Sec 4A &amp; 4E, and five students from Sec 3D, participated and nine of them received honourable mention.

 <table>
 <thead>